envoyproxy/envoy-perf/salvo/README.md

 ## Benchmark Test Cases for Salvo

 Benchmark test cases for Salvo are defined as Python files with test cases written in pytest framework, here is an example: https://github.com/envoyproxy/nighthawk/blob/main/benchmarks/test/test_discovery.py.
-Users can provide thier own Python files of test cases into Salvo.
+Users can provide their own Python files of test cases into Salvo.

 ## Control Documents